-The Advice and Guidance Hub will decide on whom to pay on a case by case basis.
+The team will decide who to pay on a case by case basis.
 This may include:

 - The claimant

-- The Claimant's partner
+- The claimant's partner

 - An appointee

 - The landlord or agent of the landlord

 - Any third part where it is appropriate to do so.